Stromanthe Triostar (Stromanthe sanguinea) Indoor Care; Watering, Light, Propagation, Problems

 Light requirements

-Stromanthe triostar grows best in bright indirect light (dappled light).
-Keep it away from direct sunlight as it can lead to sunburn on leaves and washed out leaves.
+Stromanthe triostar grows best in bright indirect light (dappled light); position it near a large, bright, sunless window.
+Keep it away from direct sunlight which can lead to sunburn on the leaves and washed out leaves.

-Too little light will result in loss of the beautiful variegation.
-Therefore, if the natural light is inadequate, you may grow Triostar Stromanthe under grow lights.
-Take a look at these full spectrum grow lights available on Amazon.
+Too little light for Triostar Stromanthe will result in loss of the beautiful variegation.
+Therefore, if the natural light is inadequate, use full spectrum grow lights to complement it.

-Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and prevent leggy growth.
+Monthly, give the pot a quarter turn, to ensure that the plant receives light on all sides for uniform growth to prevent leggy growth.

-Stromanthe triostar prefers average warmth of 16-260C.
-Keep it away from cold drafts and sudden changes in temperature as they can result in reduced growth and death of the plant.
+Stromanthe triostar prefers a warmth of 16-260C.
+Keep it away from drafts to prevent sudden changes in temperature which can result in reduced growth, wilting, drooping, yellowing and death of the plant.

 Fertilizer

-Feed Stromanthe triostar with a balanced, liquid fertilizer once monthly through out the growing season for lush growth.< Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Stromanthe triostar with a balanced, water-soluble fertilizer once monthly through out the growing season for lush growth.
+Withhold feeding in the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.

 Potting Soil

-The best potting soil for Stromanthe triostar should be rich in organic matter and free-draining to avoid getting soggy soil.
-All purpose potting mixes are ideal for this plant.
+The best potting soil for Stromanthe triostar should be rich in organic matter and free-draining to avoid sogginess.
+A blend of 2 parts potting soil (for nutrients), 1 part perlite (for drainage) and 1 part peat moss or coconut coir (for moisture) is good for this plant.

 Repotting

-Repot Stromanthe triostar the beginning of the growing season only when it has become root-bound.
+Repot Stromanthe triostar at the beginning of the growing season, only when root-bound.
 Use a pot 1 size larger than the current one.

-Stromanthe does not like to sit in soggy soil, therefore, ensure the soil is free-draining and the pot has a drainage hole as soggy soil can lead to root-rot.
+Tricolor Prayer Plant does not like to sit in soggy soil, therefore, ensure the soil is free-draining, and the pot has a drainage hole, to prevent root-rot.

-Stromanthe sanguinea propagation can be done at the beginning of the growing season by plant division.
+Stromanthe triostar propagation is done by plant division, at the beginning of the growing season, for faster establishment.

-Take the Stromanthe triostar out of its pot and divide it into several sections.
-Ensure each section has some roots inorder to hasten rooting.
+2. Remove the plant from its pot and divide it into several sections.
+Confirm each section has some roots to hasten rooting.

-Pot the sections into individual pots in moist, free-draining soil.
-Ensure the pots have a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+3. Pot the sections into individual pots in moist, free-draining soil.
+Ensure the pots have a drainage hole to prevent rotting.

-Place the pots in a warm, well-lit place until new growth has emerged in the sections.
+5. Position the set up in a warm, well-lit place until when new growth emerges on the sections.

-Gradually remove the polythene cover over a period of two weeks to acclimatize the new plants.
+7. Once you observe substancial growth, gradually remove the polythene cover, over a period of two weeks, to acclimate the new plants to ordinary growing conditions.

 Stromanthe sanguinea, Stromanthe triostar

-Stromanthe sanguinea problems include brown leaf tips and edges, rotting, discolored leaves, stunted growth, pests and diseases among others.
+Stromanthe triostar problems are brown leaves, brown leaf tips and edges, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Pests

-Common pests in Stromanthe triostar are mealy bugs, aphids, scale insects and spider mites.
-Isolate the affected plant to prevent spread to the other plants and treat it with neem oil as directed on the instructions label.
+1. Isolate the affected plant to prevent spread to the other plants and treat it with neem oil as directed on the label.

 Diseases

 Stromanthe triostar is prone to leaf spot disease due to the humid conditions that it prefers.
-Isolate the affected plant to prevent spread to the other plants and treat it for the disease.
+The disease presents as brown patches surrounded by a yellow halo.

 You liked it?
 Share on social media.